aseefahmed/wordpress-container/README.md

 * Terraform code has been resided into 'terraform' folder
 * The solution has been deployed into AWS Cloud
 * Custom AMI has been used with preinstalled libraries/tools
+* Secrets like database password are stored into AWS Secret Manager instead of directly injecting into the code
 * The terraform code will deploy the following resources:
     - Load Balancer
     - EC2 instace pools